MIDDLE SCHOOL BATTLE OF THE BOOKS OVERVIEW

 -

-The Final Battle: a live Jeopardy-style battle in MCTV studios for the top 3 teams and top 3 individuals (If you don't make it to the Final Battle we encourage you and your team to watch MCTV's live stream or recoding of the Championship Battle!)
+The Final Battle: a live Jeopardy-style battle in MCTV studios for the top 3 teams and top 3 individuals (If you don't make it to the Final Battle, we encourage you and your team to watch MCTV's live stream or recording of the Championship Battle!)

 -